Finite choice, convex choice and finding roots: Introduction

-Here $\langle,\rangle$ denotes some standard pairing on Baire space.
-We note that the relations $\leq_W$, $\leq_{sW}$ and $\vdash$ implicitly refer to the underlying representations, which we mention explicitly only when necessary.
+We note that the relations $\leqW$, $\leq_{sW}$ and $\vdash$ implicitly refer to the underlying representations, which we mention explicitly only when necessary.
 It is known that these relations only depend on the underlying equivalence classes of representations, but not on the specific representatives (see Lemma~2.11 in \cite{brattka2}).
-We use $\equiv_W$ and $\equiv_{sW}$ to denote the respective equivalences regarding $\leq_W$ and $\leq_{sW}$, and by $<_W$ and $<_{sW}$ we denote strict reducibility.
+We use $\equivW$ and $\equiv_{sW}$ to denote the respective equivalences regarding $\leqW$ and $\leq_{sW}$, and by $\leW$ and $<_{sW}$ we denote strict reducibility.

-There are two operations defined on Weihrauch degrees that are used in the present paper, product $\times$ and composition $\star$.
-The former operation was originally introduced in \cite{brattka2}, the latter in \cite{gherardi4}.
-Informally, the product allows using both involved operations independently, whereas for the composition the call to the first operation may depend on the answer received from the second.
+There are three operations defined on Weihrauch degrees that are used in the present paper, product $\times$, composition $\star$ and Kleene star $^*$.
+The former operation was originally introduced in \cite{brattka2,paulyreducibilitylattice}, the second in \cite{gherardi4} and the third in \cite{paulyreducibilitylattice,paulyincomputabilitynashequilibria}.
+Informally, access to the product allows us to use both involved operations independently, whereas for the composition the call to the left operation may depend on the answer received from the right.
+The Kleene star corresponds to any finite number of parallel uses.